 CBSE Class 9 Social Science Syllabus is very important as Social Science is a compulsory subject up to the secondary stage of school.
-The study of Social Science helps students in understanding society and social relationship.
-CBSE syllabus for Class 9 Social Science for academic 2019-2020 is issued by the Board which includes the complete course structure, marks weighatge, time duration, assignments and projects.
+The study of Social Science helps students in understanding society and social relationships.
+CBSE Syllabus for Class 9 Social Science for academic 2023-2024 is issued by the Board and includes the complete course structure, marks weightage, time duration, assignments and projects.

 |Unit No.||Unit Name||No. of Periods||Marks|

-|I||India and the Contemporary World – II||60||20|
+|I||India and the Contemporary World – I||60||20|

 |II||Contemporary India – I||55||20|